Bill Haley | Executive Director

 Wade Ballou | Community Minister for Northern Virginia

 Wade Ballou is Coracle’s Community Minister for Northern Virginia and offers spiritual direction through Coracle.
 Wade is passionate about helping others in their journey with Jesus Christ.
 He is a member at The Falls Church Anglican where he is active in the prayer and healing ministry and, with his wife Teri, in the pre-marriage mentoring program.
-He earned his Graduate Certificate in Spiritual Direction Studies from Washington Theological Union.
-Wade continues to participate with fellow alumni of Washington Theological Union, meeting regularly with a group of spiritual directors for fellowship and continuing education.
-He is a member of Spiritual Directors International, and he meets regularly with his spiritual director.
+He earned his Graduate Certificate in Spiritual Direction Studies from Washington Theological Union and a Certificate in Spiritual Formation from the Avila Institute.

 Wade is a Scout leader and Eagle Scout.
-He served the Falls Church community as Cubmaster and Den Leader in Pack 657 and as Scoutmaster for Troop 895.
-He is currently an Assistant Scoutmaster and merit badge counselor with the troop.
+He served the Falls Church community as Cubmaster of Pack 657 and as Scoutmaster of Troop 895.
 He enjoys the outdoors and introducing others to the beauty and wonder in the natural world.
 By day, Wade is an attorney in the Office of the Legislative Counsel, U.S. House of Representatives.
 He has a law degree from the University of Virginia, and Bachelor of Science in Forestry from Virginia Tech.
 Wade lives in Falls Church, Virginia, with his wife Teri.
 They have two adult sons.